Learning Closed-form Equations for Subgrid-scale Closures from High-fidelity Data: Promises and Challenges: Results

 Here, $\textbf{L}$, $\textbf{C}$, and $\textbf{R}$ are the Leonard, cross, and Reynolds stresses, which in 2D-FHIT are

 $\bm{\uptau}$ and $\bm{J}$ of RBC can be decomposed in the same fashion.
 The most familiar component, the Reynolds stress, represents interactions in the unresolved scales that project onto the resolved scale.
 The cross stress represents the direct interactions between the unresolved and resolved scales that project onto the resolved scale.
 The Leonard stress includes interactions between the resolved scales not captured by the low-resolution LES grid.
-See \citeA{leonard1975energy} and \citeA{mcdonough2007introductory} for more discussions.
+See \citeA{leonard1975energy}, \citeA{mcdonough2007introductory}, \KJ{and \citeA{perezhogin2023subgrid}} for more discussions.

 The relative importance of these three components in $\bm{\uptau}$ and $\bm{J}$ depends on the filter type and size (and even the flow characteristics).
 Rows 2-4 of \cref{fig: snapshot 2dfhit different filters} show examples of the Leonard, cross, and Reynolds stress components of $\tau_{xy}$.
 For Gaussian, box, and Gaussian+box filters, the Leonard stress dominates, followed by cross and then Reynolds stress.
 However, for sharp-spectral, only the Reynolds stress has coherent structures that more or less resemble the Reynolds stress from Gaussian/box filters.
 The strong dependence on filter type comes from the fact that for Gaussian and box filters, $\overline{\bm{u}'} \ne 0$ and $\overline{\overline{\bm{u}}} \ne \overline{\bm{u}}$, leading to non-zero Leonard and cross stresses.
-However, for the sharp-spetcral filters, $\overline{\bm{u}'} = 0$ and $\overline{\overline{\bm{u}}} = \overline{\bm{u}}$, resulting in Reynolds stress as the only non-zero component, except for potential contributions from numerical errors.